ballerina-platform/module-ballerinax-aws.s3/amazons3/Module.md

 import ballerina/config;
 import ballerina/io;

- // Create the AmazonS3Configuration that can be used to connect with the Amazon S3 service.. amazons3:AmazonS3Configuration amazonS3Config = {
+ // Create the ClientConfiguration that can be used to connect with the Amazon S3 service.. amazons3:ClientConfiguration amazonS3Config = {
     accessKeyId: config:getAsString("accessKey"),
     secretAccessKey: config:getAsString("secretAccessKey")
 };